CoryKlish/Project_2/READ_ME.txt

 ///////////////////////////~~PART 1~~//////////////////////////////////////////

-In this section of the project, we added the ability to navigate through
+In this section of the project, we added the ability to navigate through directories and their respective ".csv" files through using the fork() system call to sort each file.
+We accomplished this using many libraries and 3 main ones: dirent.h (used to navigate directories, recognize new files, and open them), unistd.h & sys/wait.h (allowing us to call fork() and wait() on our spawned processes.
+We used a recursive method to find and open all directories and CSVs with the "dirent" library.
+The hardest part for us was definitely summing the total number of processes.
+We were able to do this in the trivial case, where we waited in the parent for each child (within the loop) and used WEXITSTATUS.
+But since that defeats the purpose of multi-process programming and is cheating this project, we elected not to use this method.
+We waited for all of our processes outside of the loop,